kmezhoud/bioCancer/inst/base/tools/help/combine.md

 </tbody>
 </table>

 If the dataset had different columns for the same superheroes we could combine the two datasets, side by side.
-In radiant you will see an error message if you try to bind these columns because they have the same name.
+In bioCancer you will see an error message if you try to bind these columns because they have the same name.
 Something that we should always avoid.
 The method can be useful if we *know* the order of the row ids of two dataset are the same but the columns are all different.

 <br>